lxylxy123456/uberxmhf/bug_096/README.md

 * `xmhf64 427b6d6b7`

 ## Behavior
-Recently received a Dell laptop.
+Recently received a Dell desktop.
 Should test XMHF on it.

 ## Debugging